-Any part or whole of a building or structure must be erected, constructed, reconstructed, moved, and enlarged in conformance with the requirements of this Code.
+Any part or whole of a building or structure must be used, occupied, erected, constructed, reconstructed, moved, and enlarged in conformance with the requirements of this Code.
+All land must be used in conformance with the requirements of this Code.
 Any building, structure, or land must be used and occupied in conformance with the requirements of this Code.